Texas, Oklahoma will join the SEC in 2025 - The Vicksburg Post

 “Collegiate athletics is changing rapidly, whether any of us wants it to or not,” Hartzell said.
 “We recognize that we must be willing to make changes with our eyes on the future.
 In a world of uncertainty and change, it is incumbent upon on us as leaders to protect and enhance our athletic program and university.”

-The last time the Big 12 was reconfigured by conference realignment, Texas and Oklahoma stayed put but Nebraska, Texas A&M, Colorado and Missouri moved out and TCU and West Virginia were added in the early 2010s.
+The last time the Big 12 was reconfigured by conference realignment, Texas and Oklahoma stayed put but Nebraska, Texas A&M, Colorado and Missouri moved and TCU and West Virginia were added in the early 2010s.

 With Texas and Oklahoma driving the value, the Big 12 landed television contracts with ESPN and Fox worth billions and settled in as a Power Five conference.